Rosy starling: Distribution and habitat

 The breeding range of this bird is in steppes, semi-deserts and deserts of Central Asia and Southeast Europe.
 It can be found from northwestern Mongolia via Dzungarei, Xinjiang, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan and Turkmenistan to southern Russia, Ukraine, Azerbaijan and Armenia.
 Its southern range extends to the north of Afghanistan and Iran.
-Irregular and rare broods are also observed outside of this area (Romania).
-It is a strong migrant, and winters in India and tropical Asia.
+Irregular breeding is also observed outside of this area, west to Romania and Bulgaria, in some years.
+It is a strong migrant, and winters in India.
 In India in winter, it often appears to outnumber the local starlings and mynas.
 The rosy starling is a bird of steppe and open agricultural land.
 In years when grasshoppers and other insects are abundant, it will irrupt well beyond its core range, with significant numbers reaching France, the United Kingdom and Ireland.
-The starling is a summer visitor for northwestern Afghanistan, passage migrants in the rest of the Afghanistan and a regular winter visitor in India.

 Behaviour and ecology

-Rosy starlings (Pastor roseus) are highly gregarious birds, and often form large, noisy flocks, which can on occasion be a pest for growers of cereal crops or orchards; the birds are strongly attracted to flowering trees.
+Rosy starlings are highly gregarious birds, and often form large, noisy flocks, which can on occasion be a pest for growers of cereal crops or orchards; the birds are strongly attracted to flowering trees.
 However, they are also greatly beneficial to farmers because they prey on pests such as locusts and grasshoppers, thereby limiting their numbers.
-The birds breed in tight colonies in a very short breeding season timed to take advantage of peak abundance of grasshoppers between months of May to June.
+The birds breed in tight colonies in a very short breeding season timed to take advantage of peak abundance of grasshoppers between May to June.